 For firefighters, you will need a high school diploma – but that’s often not enough.
 It’s notoriously hard to break into the profession.
-Usually, you’ll want to gain some social contacts by becoming a volunteer firefighter or an EMT.
-The natural career progression is from EMT to firefighter, so that’s usually a good bet.
+Usually, you’ll want to gain some social contacts by becoming a volunteer firefighter and obtaining an EMT certification.
 You could also take a community college course in fire science which may increase your chances of being accepted into Fire Academy.

 6. Career Advancement Opportunities

 There are good career advancement opportunities in both professions.

 As a firefighter, your best bet is to climb the ladder of command in your own department before seeking sideways movement into other specialties.
 One that might appeal to you is to work as a wildfire specialist, such as in the elite hotshots division tasked with entering wildfire areas to conduct control burns and fire mitigation activities.